-Part II offers a constitutional defense of the proposal.
+Part II offers a constitutional defense.
 Contrary to the conventional wisdom that the number of senators per state is set in stone by the text of the Constitution, I argue that the Voting Rights Amendments provide sufficient delegated authority for Congress to act.
-Textual analysis supports this conclusion.
-Other modes of interpretation, including reference to constitutional structure, history, and moral principles, further support the argument.
-Supreme Court precedents support it as well.
+A textual analysis supports this conclusion.
+In brief, the original text establishing the one state, two senators rule conflicts with the texts of the Voting Rights Amendments, and this conflict should be resolved, I argue, in favor of congressional power.
+Other standard modes of interpretation, including reference to constitutional structure, history, moral principles, and Supreme Court precedents further support the argument.

-Part III turns to the political feasibility of the proposal and suggests, again contrary to a first impression, that the proposed solution may find support, at least in some future political scenarios of alignment and bargaining.
-In this context, several pragmatic and structural arguments have political appeal.
-First, the proposed Senate reform would address widespread concern with the unrepresentative Electoral College without moving to a flat nation-wide popular vote as a solution.
-Second, the reform would make more tractable some long-standing problems with underrepresented and non-represented U.S. citizens in the District of Columbia, Puerto Rico, and other non-state territories.
-Third, the reform may reduce long-term political pressure toward secession from the union, especially in large states such as California or Texas, which may otherwise build as a result of justified unhappiness with their increasingly unfair representation in the Senate.
+Part III turns to political feasibility.
+Again contrary to a first impression, the proposed solution is likely to find support in at least in some future political scenarios of alignment and bargaining.
+In this context, several pragmatic, structural arguments may have political appeal.
+First, the proposed Senate reform would address widespread concern with the unrepresentativeness of the Electoral College without moving to a nation-wide popular vote as a solution.
+Second, the reform would make tractable some long-standing problems with underrepresented and non-represented U.S. citizens in the District of Columbia, Puerto Rico, and perhaps other nonstate territories.
+Third, the reform may reduce long-term political pressure toward secession from the union, especially in large states such as California or Texas, which might otherwise build from justified unhappiness about their increasingly unfair representation in the Senate.